 There’s no sight sadder on the silver screen than a dog dying.
 Kill men and their muse and we, the viewers, can deal with that, but you hurt the dog, you jangle all our nerves!
 We don’t like to see dogs die, period.
 Not even in fictional realms.
 The coolest action flick of 2014 John Wick reaffirms this fact.

-The plot follows a linear revenge trajectory – Keanu Reeves plays John Wick, a grieving widower and ex-hit man who finds comfort in a Beagle pup Daisy, his late wife’s gift to him.
-The solace is short lived when a gang of thugs makes the worst mistake of their lives – killing Daisy.
+The plot follows a linear revenge trajectory – Keanu Reeves plays John Wick, a grieving widower, an ex-hitman who finds comfort in a Beagle pup Daisy, his late wife’s gift to him.
+The solace is short-lived when a gang of thugs makes the worst mistake of their lives – killing Daisy.

 At the heart of all this violence remains a man’s love for his dog.
-Hope it serves a chilling reminder that you never hurt a man’s (or woman’s) dog.
+I hope it serves a chilling reminder that you never hurt a man’s (or woman’s) dog.